 They are open more hours, but these are the days you can get this incredible pastry.
 Saturday 7am-6pm: Wednesday 6:30am-6pm

 It may be pushing it to call what we came here for a donut, but the Kouign Amann is one of the best pastries I have ever had.
-It is sort of like a Crème brûlée muffin crossed with a croissant– crunchy and sweet on the outside and soft and sweet on the inside.
-All around magical.
-They are only sold on Wednesdays and Sundays, and when they are gone, they are gone.
+It is sort of like a Crème brûlée muffin crossed with a croissant– crunchy and sweet on the outside and soft and on the inside- all-around magical.
+They are sold only on Wednesdays and Sundays, and when they are gone, they are gone.

 32 Custom House Road, Providence

 They also have another store where parking is a bit easier at 135 Elmgrove Ave, Providence, RI